dialoguemd/covid-19/src/regions/ca/info/faq/18_do-at-risk.md

-## What should I do if I am more at elevated risk should I catch coronavirus?
+## What should I do if I am at higher risk of complication for the COVID-19?

 If you are at higher risk of getting very sick from COVID-19, you should: